Bucket List Worthy: 12 exciting things to do across Texas.

 Rodeos are extremely popular in Texas, and there’s no other event you can go to that can offer you such a wide variety of entertainment, not to mention the “real cowboys.”
-If you visit Fort Worth, Texas, you have to see a rodeo, and one of the most exciting things to do across Texas I recommend any time of year in the Stockyards – there’s always some rodeo going on.
+If you visit Fort Worth, Texas, you must see a rodeo.
+I recommend any time of year to visit the Stockyards – there’s always some rodeo going on.

 2. See A Cattle Drive In The Fort Worth Stockyards